jorge-olive/leader-based-replication/README.md

 - Migration handling might be sketchy.
 - What happens if the leader node goes down?

-As per this POC / experiment, the replication lag tends to be close to zero, unless the host system runs out of resources.
-This is easily reproducible modifying the load parameters of the main program.

 ## Experiment / POC

 Here I am setting up a docker based  leader + two replicas postgresql cluster.
 In order to start it, run the commands in `postgresScript.ps1`; you will be promted a few times to introduce the password which is "secret" .